umgbhalla/dotfiles/README.md

 ## Cloning <a name="cloning"></a>

-To clone this repository into your home directory, you may need to first follow the [manual installation](#manualinstall) instructions to make sure you have the proper packages installed, such as `bspwm`.
+To clone this repository into your home directory, you may need to first follow the [manual installation](#manualinstall) instructions to make sure you have the necessary packages installed.

 1. Clone this repository to your home folder.
     - `zsh`: